SiddhiWakchaure/AI-Interactor/README.md

 # Dev Installation 🚀

-### Create a config folder inside root and the following in the default.json
+### Create a 'config' folder inside root and add the following in the config/default.json

 ```json
 {